-- promote safe practices and challenge poor and unsafe practice. - ensure staff receives adequate training and supervision. - identify instances in which there are grounds for concern about the welfare of a child or vulnerable adult and take action to ensure safety. - take appropriate action to prevent unsuitable people from working with children, young people and vulnerable adults. - develop a culture in which both learners and staff are aware of the actions they need to take to become and remain safe. - safe recruitment of staff.
+- promote safe practices and challenge poor and unsafe practice. - ensure staff receive adequate training and supervision. - identify instances in which there are grounds for concern about the welfare of a child or vulnerable adult and take action to ensure safety. - take appropriate action to prevent unsuitable people from working with children, young people and vulnerable adults. - develop a culture in which both learners and staff are aware of the actions they need to take to become and remain safe. - recruit staff safely.